HealthFlow

 Dominant Performance on Agentic Benchmarks

-- ◆Superior Execution: HealthFlow significantly outperforms all baselines on complex agentic benchmarks like EHRFlowBench and MedAgentBoard, which require coding, data exploration, and analysis.
+• Superior Execution: Our agent significantly outperforms all baselines on complex agentic benchmarks like EHRFlowBench, which require coding, data exploration, and analysis.

-- ◆High Win Rate: In head-to-head comparisons, HealthFlow achieves a dominant win rate against all competing frameworks, showcasing its robust capabilities in end-to-end research tasks.
+• High Win Rate: In head-to-head comparisons, our agent achieves a dominant win rate against all competing frameworks, showcasing its robust capabilities in end-to-end research tasks.

-- ◆Competitive Reasoning: On knowledge-intensive QA tasks, HealthFlow performs competitively, matching other leading agents.
+• Competitive Reasoning: On knowledge-intensive QA tasks, our agent performs competitively, matching other leading agents.

 The Value of an Evolving Architecture